A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended versions of Quinn's TQFT

 \subsection{Conventions for the bicategory $\tcob{n}$}

 Let $n$ be a non-negative integer.
 The bicategory, $\tcob{n}$, is that of \emph{closed smooth $n$-manifolds, $(n+1)$-cobordisms between manifolds, and equivalence classes of $(n+2)$-extended cobordisms connecting $(n+1)$-cobordisms.} The details of the construction are in \cite[\S 3.1.2]{Schommer-Pries} and \cite{Mortoncospans}.
-Some other important definitions are here in Subsection \ref{sec:crib-sheet-manifolds}, and we will give an overview in what follows, so as to set out the conventions we will be using\footnote{As in previous sections, we make no assumption that orientations exist on the manifolds, cobordisms, nor now on the extended cobordisms.}.
+We will give an overview in what follows, so as to set out the conventions we use.
+As in previous sections, we make no assumption that orientations exist on the manifolds, cobordisms, nor now on the extended cobordisms.

-The bicategory, $\tcob{n}$, is thus defined as follows. \begin{enumerate} \item The class of objects of $\tcob{n}$ is the class of all smooth closed (i.e. compact and with empty boundary) $n$-dimensional manifolds. \item Given closed smooth $n$-manifolds, $\Sigma$ and $\Sigma'$, a 1-morphism, is a cospan, in the category of smooth manifolds and smooth maps, as below, and will be called a \emph{$(n+1)$-cobordism},
+The bicategory, $\tcob{n}$, is thus defined as follows. \begin{enumerate}[leftmargin=0.41cm] \item The class of objects of $\tcob{n}$ is the class of all smooth closed (i.e. compact and with empty boundary) $n$-dimensional manifolds. \item Given objects, $\Sigma$ and $\Sigma'$, a 1-morphism, $(i,S,j)\colon \Sigma \to \Sigma'$, called a \emph{$(n+1)$-cobordism}, is a cospan, of smooth manifolds and smooth maps, as below,